Civil Information and Education Section: Activities

 The CIE undertook a very wide range of educational and cultural reforms in occupied Japan, including education in general (primary, secondary and higher education, social education), qualification of education personnel, various media (newspapers, magazines, radio), arts (film, theater), religion (Shinto, Buddhism, Christianity, emerging religions), public opinion research, and cultural property protection.
 Compared to Germany and Italy, which were also defeated, control over Japan was stricter.

 News media

 The initial role of the CIE in news media was to promote an independent press as part of its support for democratization.
 The CIE intervened to prompt reform the press club system in 1949.

 Film censorship

-During the occupation, completed films had to be shown to two organisations, the CIE for civilian censorship. and the Civil Censorship Detachment (CCD) for military censorsihp.
+During the occupation, completed films had to be shown to two organisations, the CIE for civilian censorship. and the Civil Censorship Detachment (CCD) for military censorship.
 Themes that could lead to censorship included militarism, anti-democracy, nationalism, as well as sensitive topics such as the atomic bombings that ended the war.